 If you really want to hear about it, the first thing you’ll probably want to know is where I was born, and what my lousy childhood was like, and how my parents were occupied and all before they had me, and all that David Copperfield kind of crap, but I don’t feel like going into it, if you want to know the truth.

-From this example, you can see how the words flow more conversationally than poetry and is more direct with what information or meaning is being communicated.
-Now that you understand the difference between poetry, let’s look at the four types of prose.
+From this example, you can see how the words flow more conversationally than poetry and are more direct with what information or meaning is being communicated.

 While all four types of prose adhere to the definition we established, writers use the writing style for different purposes.
 These varying purposes can be categorized into four different types.